marcocavanna/FireDataModeler/README.md

 }
 ```
 This will be translated in
 >If `createdOn` is empty, run the `Now` function and put the result in this field (is referenced `>`).
-Instead, every time i'm updating data to Firebase, run `Now` function and store the result into `editedOn` (as it is bindend, using `=`)
+Instead, every time I'm updating data to Firebase, run `Now` function and store the result into `editedOn` (as it is bonded, using `=`)

-The function will be invoked with the `this` binded to the parsed model, and can have multiple parameters that will be used as function arguments.
+The function will be invoked with the `this` bound to the parsed model and can have multiple parameters that will be used as function arguments.
 The last argument appended is always an instance of the [`Talker`](#talker).

-Arguments could specified after function invoke separated from function using `:`
+Arguments could be specified after function invoke separated from function using `:`

 ```js
 /**